 The Current Size (separation between the grips) is displayed on the left panel of the screen.

-An alternative approach to lower the upper grip is to enter the desired size in the

-Specified Size field (at the top of the screen) and use the move to size function by clicking Tools, Move to Specified Size or clicking on the icon.
+An alternative approach to lower the upper grip is to enter the desired size in the and use the move to size function by clicking Tools, Move to Specified Size or clicking on the 🍄 icon.